pierrepo/autoclassweb-server/README.md

 Update app configuration file in `config/autoclassweb.cfg`.

-If you want to receive results by e-mail, pay attention to parameters:

-- `FLASK_RESULTS_BY_EMAIL`
-- `FLASK_SERVER_URL`
-- and all `MAIL_`

 ### Web server

-Update port in configuration file `docker-compose.yml`.
-Replace `8000` in `8000:80` with the port number where you want your server to be accessible from the Internet.
+Update port in the configuration file `docker-compose.yml`.
+Replace `8000` in `8000:80` with the port number from which you want the AutoClassWeb service to be accessible.

 ## Run web serveur